-In the Mining University, foreign citizens have been trained since 1946.
-During this period, there was a fairly clear system of education and a vast experience of working with foreign students.
-Over the years, over 6000 foreign citizens from more than 80 countries of the world have been trained in various specialties and scientific fields within the University.
+Foreign citizens have been trained at Mining University (then Mining Institute) since 1946.
+Over this period, the University has developed a well-structured system of training international students and accumulated vast experience of working with foreign nationals.
+Since 1946, over 6000 foreign nationals from more than 80 world countries received education in various specialities and technical fields at our University.

-- pre-university training (preparatory department and short-term Russian language courses)
+Pre-university training (the Preparatory Department and short-term Russian language courses)

-The enrollment of foreign citizens to the university is carried out on the basis of:
+Admission of foreign citizens to university is based on:

-- the results of the entrance exams (for citizens of Belarus, Kazakhstan, Tajikistan and Kyrgyzstan, who have the right to enter universities of the Russian Federation on a competitive basis, that is, on a general basis with Russian citizens).
+- The results of the entrance exams (for citizens of Belarus, Kazakhstan, Tajikistan and Kyrgyzstan, who have the right to enter universities of the Russian Federation on a competitive basis, that is, on same basis as Russian citizens).

-To attract foreign students to study on exchange programs, the Academic Council of the University allocates individual grants at its own expense in the amount of 17,000 rubles a month.
-And also provides accommodation in comfortable apartments of the University’s hotel complex.
+The Academic Council of the University allocates individual grants to talented foreign students aspiring for training at Mining University in the amount sufficient to cover living expenses and provides them with accommodation in comfortable apartments of the University’s dormitory complex.